Title: How Do You See Jesus?

 - 3 Is not this the carpenter, the son of Mary and brother of James and Joses and Judas and Simon?
 And are not his sisters here with us?”
 They know him.
 They know him as the young man who learned the skill of carpentry from either his father, or from a tradesman (meaning, we don’t know if Joseph was a carpenter and we don’t know when he died.)
 And, they know his family: his momma, his brothers, his sisters.
 They know where he was raised.
 They’re not demeaning him because he works with his hands.
 The people are not saying, “He’s nothing but a common laborer,” but rather, “He’s no better than anyone of us.”
 We know him to be just like us.
 The way he is teaching and the power he demonstrates through healing – amazing as they are – he didn’t get those things there in Nazareth.
 And they just can’t get past what they think they know…

-- And here is their ultimate response at the end of v3: They’re offended!
-This is the Gk word for which we get our English word We might envision these people listening and and becoming more and more offended with each part of the lesson – so much so that they would cry out: Scandalous!
+- And here is their ultimate response at the end of v3c: They’re offended!
+This is the Gk word for which we get our English word Scandalous.
+We might envision these people listening and becoming more and more offended with each part of the lesson – so much so that they would cry out: Scandalous!

 There’s something else.
 We have so much more in Luke.
-I’d like to share this story from Luke’s perspective.
+For context, let me share a little from Luke’s perspective.
 He tells us of a trip to Nazareth.
 In his story, we have the text Jesus taught from: Isaiah.
 With Luke, the story goes from their elation of their Jesus – the awesome preacher-teacher – to their frustration with that Jesus.
 Mark leaves us with, Oh, well – Jesus wasn’t welcome.
 Luke says: they wanted to kill him.

 - You hear the teaching of Jesus and your offended.
 Or…